 I’m making three different lentil curries here that taste very different but follow the same base recipe.

-1. Creamy lentil curry – For the first one, you just do the simple red lentil curry with coconut milk.
+- Creamy lentil curry – For the first one, you just do the simple red lentil curry with coconut milk.
 This is the basic recipe for the other two.
+This is the most common type of Sri Lankan dal/red lentil curry.

-2. Tempered lentil curry – You temper(shallow fry) a few ingredients and add that to the base recipe.
+- Tempered lentil curry – You temper(shallow fry) a few ingredients and add that to the creamy lentil curry.

-3. Dry lentil curry – You slow cook the tempered lentil curry until it dries out and becomes like a paste.
+- Dry lentil curry – You slow cook the tempered lentil curry until it dries out and becomes like a paste.
+You can make this without tempering the red lentil curry too.

 The curry powder I use in this recipe ( and in most of my other Sri Lankan recipes) is Sri Lankan curry powder.
 Please do not substitute this with any other curry powder.
 I know this is hard to find outside of Sri Lanka.
 But you can easily make this at home.
 The included the recipe for Sri Lankan curry powder on my Red Chicken curry recipe.
 Or you can totally skip it.
 In fact, that’s how my mom makes her red lentil curry.